-Jowel Uddin is a junior majoring in Political Science and minoring in Human Rights.
+Jowel Uddin is a senior majoring in Political Science and minoring in Human Rights.
 Jowel loves discussions about political parties, race, colonization, and international relations.
 During his free time, he loves to read The Economist and listen to podcasts.

-Esterah Brown is a freshman in Columbia College majoring in political science.
+Esterah Brown is a sophomore in Columbia College majoring in political science.
 Aside from PSSA, Esterah is a member of the Columbia Democrats and the Bacchanal Press Team.
 She is passionate about human rights, racial justice, and international affairs.
 When Esterah isn’t studying in Butler, you will find her sitting in a coffee shop or exploring the streets of NYC.

-Daniella Truong is a freshman interested in pursuing a major in Political Science and Human Rights.
+Daniella Truong is a sophomore interested in pursuing a major in Political Science and Human Rights.
 On campus, she is also involved with Orchesis and Dhoom Dance Team, Columbia Mentoring Initiative, and One for the World.
 Daniella loves being with friends, listening to music, and being happy whenever she can.

-Hiba is a freshman at Columbia and her tentative major is Political Science and Economics with a concentration in History.
+Hiba is a sophomore at Columbia and her tentative major is Political Science and Economics with a concentration in History.
 She's especially interested in American Politics and U.S. History.
 She grew up in Dubai and Florida.
 During her free time, Hiba likes to eat, write and travel.